 Those sensors only register one temperature: those designed to warn the body about the cold don't react to it being too hot.
 But no matter where in the world people live, their body temperature is similar, no matter whether they're based in the Sahara or Greenland.

-"Our body temperature is at about 36.5 degrees Celcius.
+"Our body temperature is at about 36.5 degrees Celsius.
 It does vary a bit," Latsch said, adding, "It can be life threatening if the body's temperature exceeds 42 degrees or falls below 30 degrees."

 In the latter case, our vital organs stop functioning properly, possibly resulting in unconsciousness, hypothermia or death.